Van Jefferson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Matchup vs. New York

-- Jefferson had zero receiving yards in one career matchup against the Giants, the same number as his receiving yards prop bet over/under for Sunday's game (0.0).
+- Jefferson had zero receiving yards in one career matchup against the Giants, 36.5 fewer than his receiving yards prop bet over/under for Sunday's game (36.5).

-- Jefferson did not have a touchdown catch in that contest against the Giants.
+- Jefferson did not have a touchdown catch in that outing against the Giants.

-- The Giants are conceding 280.4 passing yards per game this year, the NFL's 22nd-ranked pass defense.
+- This week Jefferson will face the NFL's 22nd-ranked pass defense (280.4 yards allowed per game).

-- At 2.0 passing TDs allowed per game, the Giants defense is ranked 21st in the NFL.
+- The Giants have surrendered 10 touchdowns through the air (2.0 per game).
+They are 21st in the NFL in that category.

 Recent Performances

-- In last week's game against the Seahawks, Jefferson was targeted four times and racked up one catch for 16 yards (16 yards per catch).
+- Against the Seahawks last week, Jefferson was targeted four times and totaled 16 yards on one reception.

-- During his last three games, Jefferson has collected 148 yards on 11 catches with one touchdown, averaging 49.3 yards per game on 16 targets.
+- Jefferson has caught 11 passes (on 16 targets) for 148 yards (49.3 per game) and one touchdown in his last three games.

 Jefferson's Los Angeles Teammates